Found Drowned

 Found Drowned is an oil painting by George Frederic Watts, c.
 1850, inspired by Thomas Hood's 1844 poem The Bridge of Sighs.

 The painting depicts the dead body of a woman washed up beneath the arch of Waterloo Bridge, with her lower body still immersed in the water of the River Thames.
-She is presumed to have drowned after having thrown herself in the river in despair to escape the shame of being a "fallen woman".
+She is presumed to have drowned after having thrown herself into the river in despair to escape the shame of being a "fallen woman".
 The grey industrial cityscape of the south bank of the Thames is barely visible in the background through thick smog.
-Dressed simply, perhaps a servant, her arms and body form the shape of a cross, much remeniscent of the crucifixion of Christ.
+Dressed simply, perhaps a servant, her arms and body form the shape of a cross, much reminiscent of the crucifixion of Christ.
 She holds a locket and chain in one hand, indicating her attachment to her lover; a single star is visible as a sign of hope in the sky above.